Jason6583/ForexTrading/README.md

 # ForexTrading
 Implementing WCF,EF,WPF

+Aplication is build for x64
-Need to start server first and then client application Aplication is build for x64
+Need to start server first and then client application

+Forexdata is included inside solution

+Slovak documentation is included inside solution